mnitsh/uber/backend/readme.md

 - Ensure that your environment variables (e.g., `TOKEN_SECRET`, `TOKEN_EXPIRY`) are properly configured.

-## GET /api/v1/captians/profile
+## GET /api/v1/captians/logout

-This endpoint retrieves the authenticated captain's profile.
+This endpoint logs out an authenticated captain.

 ### Description

-Fetches the profile details of the currently authenticated captain.
+Logs out the current captain by clearing the JWT token cookie and blacklisting the token to prevent its further usage.
-The request must include a valid JWT token either as an HTTP-only cookie (`token`) or as a Bearer token in the `Authorization` header.
+The token must be provided either as an HTTP-only cookie named `token` or as a Bearer token in the `Authorization` header.

 ### Request Details